 loki: persistence: size: '100Gi' promtail: scrapeConfigs: - ...

 With this file prepared, we can now install all required charts:

-helm upgrade --install --values values.yaml --namespace monitoring promtail charts/monitoring/promtail/ helm upgrade --install --values values.yaml --namespace monitoring loki charts/monitoring/loki/
+helm --tiller-namespace kubermatic upgrade --install --values /path/to/your/helm-values.yaml --namespace logging promtail charts/logging/promtail/ helm --tiller-namespace kubermatic upgrade --install --values /path/to/your/helm-values.yaml --namespace logging loki charts/logging/loki/